-This glossary has many commonly used terms, but isn’t a full list.
+This glossary has many commonly used health and medical terms used within the Office of Human Resources, but isn’t a full list.
 These glossary terms and definitions are intended to be educational and may be different from the terms and definitions you come across.

 Health and Medical Terms